 Another option to avoid plastic is to cover your container with reusable food wrap, which leads us perfectly to our next eco-friendly alternative.

 7. Reusable Beeswax Food Wrap

 Making the switch to reusable beeswax food wrap can help you say goodbye to that annoying and wasteful plastic food wrap.
-Check out this helpful post that has everything you need to know about beeswax food wrap if you’re not familiar with the product.
+If you’re not familiar with the product, check out this helpful post that has everything you need to know about beeswax food wrap.

 8. Silicone Baking Mat